Council Hall

 If ever, a doorway opens to the seven towers, the guardians will feel it, and come.

-The ways of energy are muted.
+The ways of energy are hidden.

-But still, the world begins to rebuild.
+The world continues to rebuild.

-The closed city has no council hall, so it remains dark to me, through all my visions.
+The closed city has no council hall, so it remains dark to me, through all my visions, but I know that it was unharmed by the energy of the spinning sword.

 I return to my own form, and break free of the images of the past.

-And the actions of Botzar, my twin, who brought ruin to the world.
+I have seen the energy war, and the actions of Botzar, my twin, who brought ruin to the world.

-And though I did not seek it, I know how to activate the sword.
+Though I did not seek it, I know how to activate the sword.